Cannabis Info

 What is CBD?

-CBD is short for cannabidiol and is another common cannabinoid in cannabis.
-When consumed, CBD affects various processes in your body but does not produce an intoxicating effect. -
+CBD, or cannabidiol, is common cannabinoid in cannabis.
+When consumed, CBD affects various processes in your body but does not produce an intoxicating effect.

 What is THC?